 You can book your Explorer Hop-On Hop-Off Bus Tickets online.
 The purchase also includes a passenger ferry ticket.

 Other transportation options on Waiheke Island include renting a car, e-bike, or bike for the day.
-Taxis are also an option.
-Be warned though: They’re relatively expensive even by New Zealand standards.
+Taxis are also an option, but be warned: They’re relatively expensive even by New Zealand standards.